hamsandvich/Advent-Of-Code-Discord-Bot/README.md

 4. Fill in your cookie session .env
 5. Put your leader board .JSON url in the .env
 6. make sure the above packages are installed
-7. Start your node server "$ node index.js"
+7. Start your node server "node index.js"
 8. in the discord you want to post the leaderboard type !start